 Some of the topics near and dear to my heart (and heartbreak) which were inspired by my “Bucket List From Hell” include the following:

-the importance of forgiveness, how to heal and move on from toxic love, the qualities of true friends, the importance of eating healthfully, the struggle of feeling hopeless, curiosity about karma, doubting the universe knows what it’s up to, never giving up no matter how much “you gotta be friggin’ kidding me” life throws at you, etc
+the importance of forgiveness, how to heal and move on from toxic love, how to find lasting love, the qualities of true friends, the importance of eating healthfully, the struggle of feeling hopeless, curiosity about karma, doubting the universe knows what it’s up to, never giving up no matter how much “you gotta be friggin’ kidding me” life throws at you, etc

 Thankfully I’m now on the other side of this Bucket List From Hell – and – thereby I am passionate about helping as many people as I can to focus on (and believe in) the light at the end of their tunnels – which is really the light found within.

 There are many days I still have many justifiable reasons to crawl into a fetal position, lay on my sofa, and cry.
 But I mindfully choose not to tell my stories as sad ones.
 I choose to view myself as a “Champion of Challenges” – someone who makes it a “must” to turn all “tales of woe” into “tales of wow” – and keep on “faith-ing forward.”
 Every time I’m faced with a challenge I make it a “must” to never leave the scene of the challenge without gathering up at least a few golden nuggets of insight to pocket away.

 One of the best compliments I’ve ever gotten from people is being told they think my life has been easy.
 It always makes me chuckle when I hear this.
 My life has been miles – and miles – and miles from easy.

 But in the end I don’t regret a thing – because it’s made me who I am today – and I am truly wiser and stronger and even more loving – because I appreciate all that I have – and all who I have – with so much extra gusto.

 In the end I’ve taken the broken pieces of my life – and myself – and I’ve mindfully built something beautiful out of it all.